How to Fix “The Default Gateway is Not Available” Error?

 Advanced Network Settings

-5. Right-click on your network adapter and from the drop-down menu, choose Properties.
+5. Right-click your network adapter and select Properties.

 Ethernet Properties